alan-turing-institute/defining-done/defining-done.md

 Level 04. **Coverage**: Prove minimum agreed test coverage of use cases

-Level 05. **Future Proof**: Support external contribution by removing brittleness
+Level 05. **Future Proof**: Support external contribution, remove brittleness

 > The first test is about the first instructions in the documentation.